poojaharihar03/Machine-Learning_/README.md

 Extremely popular and powerful, deep learning is a modern approach that is based around a conceptual model of how the human brain functions.
 The model (also called a neural network) is composed of collections of neurons (very simple computational units) connected together by weights (mathematical representations of how much information thst is allowed to flow from one neuron to the next).
 The process of training involves finding values for each weight.
 Various neural network structures have been determined for modeling different kinds of problems or processing different kinds of data.

 A short (but not complete!) list of noteworthy examples includes:
-*FFNN*: The most straightforward way of structuring a neural network, the Feed Forward Neural Network (FFNN) structures neurons in a series of layers, with each neuron in a layer containing weights to all neurons in the previous layer.
+**FFNN**: The most straightforward way of structuring a neural network, the Feed Forward Neural Network (FFNN) structures neurons in a series of layers, with each neuron in a layer containing weights to all neurons in the previous layer.
-*CNN*: Convolutional Neural Networks (CNN) represent nested filters over grid-organized data.
+**CNN**: Convolutional Neural Networks (CNN) represent nested filters over grid-organized data.
 They are by far the most commonly used type of model when processing images.
-*RNN/LSTM*: Recurrent Neural Networks (RNN) and the related Long Short-Term Memory (LSTM) model types are structured to effectively represent for loops in traditional computing, collecting state while iterating over some object.
+**RNN/LSTM**: Recurrent Neural Networks (RNN) and the related Long Short-Term Memory (LSTM) model types are structured to effectively represent for loops in traditional computing, collecting state while iterating over some object.
 They can be used for processing sequences of data.
-8Transformer*: A more modern replacement for RNN/LSTMs, the transformer architecture enables training over larger datasets involving sequences of data.
+**Transformer**: A more modern replacement for RNN/LSTMs, the transformer architecture enables training over larger datasets involving sequences of data.

 # Machine learning using Python libraries
 For more classical models (linear, tree-based) as well as a set of common ML-related tools, take a look at scikit-learn.
 The web documentation for this library is also organized for those getting familiar with space and can be a great place to get familiar with some extremely useful tools and techniques.
 For deep learning, mxnet, tensorflow, and pytorch are the three most common libraries.
 For the purposes of the majority of machine learning needs, each of these is feature-paired and equivalent.

-*Hyperparameters* are settings on the model that are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.
+**Hyperparameters** are settings on the model that are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.
-A *loss function* is used to codify the model’s distance from this goal.
+A **loss function** is used to codify the model’s distance from this goal.
-*Model parameters* are settings or configurations the training algorithm can update to change how the model behaves.
+**Model parameters**are settings or configurations the training algorithm can update to change how the model behaves.